 The Ulysses Club was formed in 1983 from an idea put forward by Stephen Dearnley (ol' number 1).
 It is a social club for people over the age of 40 with a common interest in motorcycles.
 The club motto is "Grow old disgracefully", which translates to having a good time irrespective of age.

-The club is Australia-wide, with branches in all states and a membership of around 15,000.
+The club is Australia-wide, with branches in all states.
 Members come from all walks of life, and their motorcycles are all sizes and makes, from small scooters to large muscle bikes.
 All are welcome.

 The Adelaide branch of the Ulysses Club.